We should know. We already went to Venice 4 times and explored the city and area.

 Moreover, you should look forward to their divine and delicious food by Chef Fabio.

 Good to know: The hotel offers live music and DJs you at the bar.
-Also, you can join the hotel’s pub crawls, walking tours and cooking classes to further make the most of your trip to Venice.
+Also, you can join the hotel’s pub crawls, walking tours and cooking classes.
+Withoout a doubt to further make the most of your trip to Venice.

 Just a 10-minute walk from Rialto Bridge is Combo Venezia.